jntesteves/contr/README.md

-  --plain                Do not override the image's entrypoint script --pure                 Ignore all configuration files and the entrypoint --help                 Print this help text and exit --help-all             Print this help text with all options to "podman run" included and exit
+  --plain                Do not override the image's entrypoint script --pure                 Ignore all configuration files and the entrypoint --help                 Print this help text and exit --help-all             Print this help text with all options to podman-run included and exit

 Podman options:
-  -*                     Any option for the 'podman run' command.
+  -*                     Any option for the podman-run command.
 Run 'contr --help-all' for a full list of options

 Environment variables:
   CONTR_CONFIG_DIR        Configuration directory.
 Defaults to $XDG_CONFIG_HOME/contr or ~/.config/contr